ahgraber/AIMLbling-about/content/blog/typos-part-2/index.md

 ---
-title: How Robust Are LLMs to Typos? (part 2)
+title: How Susceptible Are LLMs to Typos? (part 2)
 date: 2024-06-27
 tags:
   # meta